HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>* &lt;bindable&gt; from {ValueSet} <span class="optional">({strength})</span></code></pre>

 The bindable types in FHIR are [code, Coding, CodeableConcept, Quantity, string, and uri](http://hl7.org/fhir/R4/terminologies.html#4.1).
-In FHIR R5, <span style="background-color: #fff5e6;">{%include tu.html%} CodeableReference</span> is also bindable.
+In FHIR R5, {%include tu-span.html%} CodeableReference</span> is also bindable.

 The strengths are the same as the [binding strengths defined in FHIR](https://www.hl7.org/fhir/R4/valueset-binding-strength.html), namely: example, preferred, extensible, and required.
 If strength is not specified, a required binding is assumed.